He’s been looking in the windows again. Messing with cameras. Leaving notes.

 Am happy to report that in this case, this hype was wholly deserved and I tore through this in record speed – and not just because I wanted to get the review in on time – but because I simply could NOT put it down.

-I’m so happy to be part of the blog tour and it’s such an honour when you’ve loved a book so much that you want to shout from the rooftops about it to all the booklovers you know!
+I’m so happy to be opening the tour and it’s such an honour when you’ve loved a book so much that you want to shout from the rooftops about it to all the booklovers you know!

 One of the things I loved about this book is that just when you think you know exactly where you are, Jessica Moor provides her readers with the perfect blend of an intriguing literary tale and tense thriller and I was definitely at her mercy as I zipped through this book.
-She certainly is a deft plotter and as readers, we are definitely given lots of opportunities to think in many different ways about big issues such as feminism, the way we connect with people in the modern world and even domestic abuse throughout this gripping and twisty read – it was just the book I needed to detatch totally from what’s going on around us and totally lose myself in this gripping and original tale.
+Sh certainly is a deft plotter and as readers, we are definitely given lots of opportunities to think in many different ways about big issues such as feminism, the way we connect with people in the modern world and even domestic abuse throughout this gripping and twisty read

 The clever structure of the past and the present being alternated allows us a real inight into the lasting damage that domestic abuse can wreak on people’s lives anbd as we get to know Katie we can see how much these events have impacted on her and her attitude to the world.
 I was so caught up in this intriguing tale and have been telling everyone about it – I loved the originality of Jessica’s voice and the fresh contemporary look at the way that the idea of a victim can be very far from the reality of domestic abuse in a ‘lived’ sense.